alapierre/dictionary-service/README.md

 - integrate with Netflix Eureka and oAtuh
 - no additional, other than PostgreSQ database for store dictionarys and configuration data - in cloud operators it is additional cost

+## Reqired envirnoment variables

+- DICT_DATASOURCE_USER
+- DICT_DATASOURCE_PASSWORD

+...and more can be found in main.go

+Default service connects to database on localhost:5432

 ## How it works

 You need put somethind into database first.
 Try SQL from testdata.
+Do not forget to set envirnoment variables.

 ### Loading stored dictionary